 We grow multiple varieties of lettuce, herbs, and tomatoes in our four-bay greenhouse.
-Two of the bays house tables of lettuce and herbs year-round, and the other two bays are home to buckets of tomatoes and cucumbers early spring through early winter.
+Three of the bays house tables of lettuce and herbs year-round, and the other bay is home to buckets of tomatoes and cucumbers early spring through early winter.
 The first lettuce and herb seeds were planted in early November 2008, and our greenhouse has been alive with full-grown plants ready to be eaten ever since!

 The Ehst Homestead Farm has provided for a variety of consumer needs over the years -- growing corn, wheat, and soybeans; raising chickens and pigs; dairy farming (until 1983); a creek-powered mill; and home to a blacksmith shop.
 It has met various need of the families who lived here and the surrounding community for generations.
 In addition to Butter Valley Harvest, three other extended family members run farming businesses on this historic property.

 We broke ground on our original three bay-greenhouse in early August 2008 and began growing our first lettuce plants three months later.